mhenke/omaha-playground-collective/README.md

 ### Environment Variables

 You'll need to add the following environment variables to your .env file.
+There is an example .env file in the root directory of the project called .env.example.
+You can copy this file and rename it to .env.
+You'll need to add your own values to the variables in the .env file.

 #### DATABASE_URL